Debashis Doob

 Debashis Das (Bengali: দেবাশীষ দাস), more widely known as Debashis Doob, is a Bangladeshi independent filmmaker known for his experimental and documentary works.
-His film Mukuler Jadur Ghora got government grant in children's film category in 2020-21 fiscal year, and film Niruddesh Jatra based on the story of Akhteruzzaman Elias was selected in the spiritual category at the Dhaka International Film Festival and got honorable mention at Prague Film Festival.
+His film Mukuler Jadur Ghora received a government grant in the children's film category during the 2020-21 fiscal year, and the film Niruddesh Jatra, based on the story of Akhteruzzaman Elias was selected in the spiritual category at the Dhaka International Film Festival and got an honorable mention at Prague Film Festival.

 Early life and education

 Debashis Das was born in Gazipur, Bangladesh.
 After graduation from Bangladesh Agricultural University, He pursued a Postgraduate Diploma in Film Direction at the Bangladesh Cinema and Television Institute.
 He is enrolled in the Joint MastersErasmus Mundus in Documentary Filmmaking, studying at LUCA School of Arts in Brussels, Színház- és Filmművészeti Egyetem in Budapest, and Universidade Lusófona in Lisbon.

 Filmography

 Doob's began his career creating experimental films such as The Ballad of a Geek (2018) and Ex Nihilo Nihil Fit (2020).
 His later works expanded into poetic and personal documentaries, including Pollen Blowing Off Trees (2022) and That Melancholic Nemo (2023).
 The following table lists films directed by Debashis Das: